A typical Wall of Doom. Note the related Spikes Of Doom

-- Donkey Kong Country has levels set in an ancient temple, where large spinning stone wheels will chase you.
+- The original has levels set in an ancient temple, where large spinning stone wheels will chase you.

 - Drawn to Life: The Next Chapter has one in the aptly named Volcanic Eruption (Wilfre's Wasteland).
 Aptly named because the A Wo D is made of lava.